 It’s not hard to guess what makes this house unique; it may well have something to do with the 25ft fibreglass shark protruding from the roof on an otherwise rather quaint period holiday cottage.
 But it is the story behind the shark that provides the real intrigue.
 This creature is more than just a quirk of its owner; it is a point of political protest in the Campaign for Nuclear Disarmament.
 Erected on the anniversary of the dropping of the atomic bomb of Nagasaki, this shark was the source of much praise and controversy and faced 6 years of contest from local governments.
 The shark finally won approval and is now considered a famous city landmark.

 The Hermit’s Castle, reportedly the smallest castle in Europe, and also possibly the gloomiest.
 This castle was built by English architect David Scott in the 1950s; after months spent building it, Scott stayed for only a week before he abandoned the building entirely.
 With rooms no taller or wider than two meters at any point, it’s easy to see why he left in such a hurry.
 Inspired by a hermit’s cell, with only a foot wide entrance on the ground floor, it is also reminiscent of a military pillbox, which had recently become a common sight throughout the British countryside.
 This poured concrete construction is still standing strong and is used occasionally as a rest stop for hikers in the area.

-If you’re looking for expert advice on the UK property market or selling a property, no matter how unique, fill in our contact form below and one of our expert team will come back to you.
+If you’re looking for expert advice on the UK property market or selling a house, no matter how unique, fill in our contact form below and one of our expert team will come back to you.